Thasan112/Customer_Churn/README.md

 # Customer_Churn
 Predict customer churn using telecom usage and billing data.

-# Telecom Churn Prediction 📉
+# Telecom Industry Churn Prediction 📉

 This project analyzes a telecom dataset to understand customer churn and build predictive models that help identify which customers are at risk of leaving.